SciML/NBodySimulator.jl/docs/src/index.md

 For simulation speed, it is advised to use [static arrays](https://juliaarrays.github.io/StaticArrays.jl/stable/pages/quickstart/).

-A **System** covers bodies and necessary parameters for correct simulation of interaction between particles.
+A **System** covers the bodies and the necessary parameters for the correct simulation of interaction between particles.
 For example, to create an entity for a system of gravitationally interacting particles, one needs to use `GravitationalSystem` constructor:

 ```julia
 const G = 6.67e-11 # m^3/kg/s^2
 system = GravitationalSystem(bodies, G)
 ```

-**Simulation** is an entity determining parameters of the experiment: time span of simulation, global physical constants, borders of the simulation cell, external magnetic or electric fields, etc. The required arguments for `NBodySImulation` constructor are the system to be tested and the time span of the simulation.
+**Simulation** is an entity determining the parameters of the experiment: time span of simulation, global physical constants, borders of the simulation cell, external magnetic or electric fields, etc. The required arguments for `NBodySImulation` constructor are the system to be tested and the time span of the simulation.

 ```julia
 tspan = (0.0, 10.0)